QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 # Operational Considerations {#operational-consideration}

-Configuration templates are designed to remain unexpanded in \<running\>.
-This ensures storage efficiency and preserves the client's control over \<running\>, i.e., reads of \<running\> returns the client-submitted configuration with the "apply-templates" leaf-lists attached to target nodes.
-Any configuration template that is applied in the data tree MUST be expanded in \<intended\>, which holds a merged result of template expansion and configuration explicitly provided by clients.
+## Human Oriented

+### Smaller Footprint

+Configuration templates are designed to factor out repetititive configuration to a single definition that is applied repetitively.
+Use of templates therefore generally reduces the size of \<running\>.

+### Lower Cognative Load

+Configuration templates enable a label (i.e., the template's name) to be given for semantically related configuration, and then for that label to be referenced where needed.
+The additional structure provided by the template solution generally improves readability and understandability.

+## Machine Oriented

+### Scalability Concerns

+Large numbers of templates and/or large configurations may have performance issues during template expansion.
+Such issues may be improved by caching intermediate expansion results, trading CPU-time for storage.

+### One to Many Implications

+Configuration templates are designed to factor out configuration that is applied repetitively, possibly a large number of times.
+In some applications, (e.g., a network device controller), a single change to a single template could entail a potentially slow interaction with a large number of external systems.

 <!--
 FIXME: Discuss with co-Authors

-Implementations MAY restrict, using a mechanism outside the scope of this document, the applications of configuration templates to some specific nodes in the YANG data tree.
+(See R9) Implementations MAY restrict, using a mechanism outside the scope of this document, the applications of configuration templates to some specific nodes in the YANG data tree.
 Restrictions should be applied consistently across all client operations.
 Any attempts to apply a template to a restricted node will be rejected.
 Implementations are recommended to expose the list of configuration nodes that do not support template application, any mechanisms to achieve this are outside the scope of this document.

 Implementations MAY differ in whether the configuration templates themselves appear in \<intended\>, independent of whether the templates are applied.
 Implementations MAY also support conditional visibility, where templates appear in \<intended\> only when they are applied by at least one node via the "apply-templates" annotation.
 Regardless of the approach chosen, implementations MUST ensure the behavior is consistent and deterministic, and SHOULD be documented to allow clients to rely on predictable operational behaviors.
 -->